 What should I do if I have a lot of anxiety?

 If you are concerned that you have a lot of anxiety, you should know that you are not alone.
 Anxiety disorders are the most common mental health condition in the U.S., affecting nearly 20% of people.
 The best thing you can do is to talk to someone about it.
-Bring it up with your parent(s)/guardian, teacher, guidance counselor, coach or other trusted adult, and be sure to talk to your primary care provider.
+Bring it up with your parent(s)/guardian, teacher, guidance counselor, coach or other trusted adult, and be sure to talk to your healthcare provider.
 They can help you find a way to cope.
 If at any time you feel overwhelmed or unsafe, reach out to a trusted adult or dial 911.
 You are never alone.
 There are people to help and things will get better.

 How is an anxiety disorder treated?